rhagarty/techxchange-shared-cache-lab/README.md

 Move on to the next section to see what happens when we activate the Shared Classes Cache in IBM Semeru Runtimes and run the Tomcat server with the same sample application.
 You should see this picture reverse!

-## 6. Use Semeru Runtimes shared classes to improve startup time
+## 6. Apache Tomcat with IBM Semeru Runtimes and Shared Classes Cache

-In this section of the workshop, we're going to try to use the Semeru Runtimes shared classes cache technology to accelerate the less than inspiring startup times we saw in the last section when we tried to start the Tomcat server with IBM Semeru Runtimes.
+In this section of the lab, we're going to try to use the Semeru Runtimes shared classes cache technology to accelerate the less than inspiring startup times we saw in the last section when we tried to start the Tomcat server with IBM Semeru Runtimes.

 For consistency, we'll be using Tomcat v10 and Java 17 through the entire lab.